drhsqlite/fossil-mirror/www/emaildesign.md

 Sending Email Messages
 ----------------------

-Fossil expects to interact with an external mail agent.
+Fossil expects to interact with an external [mail transfer agent][MTA].
 There are currently three different methods for sending outbound email messages from Fossil to the external mail agent: